 On northwest side, there is a new addition for storage and prep, continuing the roofline.
 Windows are to match existing, as are other materials.

-On the rear, a new wood outdoor patio and stairs will be added.
+On the rear, a new wood outdoor patio and stairs will be added, to match existing building materials.
+Stairs from upper deck will be constructed of wood stained to match the color and design of the existing deck railing.